 Evidence collection will continue even after the accident.
 You should gather medical records, test results, vehicle damage assessments, repair invoices, medical receipts, doctor’s fees, and any other forms of proof of damage that you can.
 Having a comprehensive paper trail for your expenses and losses is an important part of any accident claim.

-Other forms of proof you can collect include lost wages shown on your paystubs, the official police report on the accident, and dashcam or CCTV footage of the accident.
+Other forms of proof you can collect include lost wages shown on your paystubs, the official police report on the accident, witness statements, and dashcam or CCTV footage of the accident.

 Notify Your Insurers